neuralsandwich/Git-tutorial/tutorial.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

-Currently the content of these two files are not tracked.
-To add them to the
+Adding these files changed the working directory of our repository, we can use
-repository, you must add them to the staging area.
-To do that use `git add
+the `git add <file>` command to add these changes to the staging area.
+This
-.`.
+is an area which tracks which changes to the working directory will be in the
+next commit.
+The staging area doesn't change the repository as these changes
+won't actually be recorded until you commit them.

+To add your changes run `git add .`, this command adds all changes to files in
+the repository (but not deleted files).
+Now check the result by running
-To check what you just did run `git status` again.
-You should see the
+`git status` again.
+You should see the following output:
-following output

 ```
 On branch master